How Informatica Uses Machine Learning and AI to Improve the Productivity of Data Engineers and Big Data Users

 All of these use cases benefit from applying AI to big data, adding data-driven automation and intelligence that helps speed up processes, increase data availability and accessibility, and streamline data preparation.

 Informatica is a pioneer in data management and data integration.
-In this blog, you will learn how we use AI and machine learning to improve the productivity of big data users and, more specifically, to help you deliver successful digital transformation solutions.
+In this blog, you will learn how we use AI and machine learning to improve the productivity of data engineers and big data users and, more specifically, to help you deliver successful digital transformation solutions.
 I’ll discuss the first use case in detail and share the specific machine learning methodologies and algorithms involved.

 Informatica’s AI/ML engine is CLAIRE—or Cloud-scale AI-powered Real-time Engine—which uses AI and machine-learning techniques powered by enterprise-wide data and metadata.
 CLAIRE will significantly boost the productivity of all users of the platform (technical, operational, business, and particularly business self-service) by applying the power of AI to solve big data challenges.